Skip to main content

 Next Topic: Flutter Cheat Sheet

-Fastlane is an open-source automation platform for iOS and Android app deployment, originally created by Felix Krause and later acquired by Google.
+Fastlane is an open-source automation platform for iOS and Android app deployment, originally created by Felix Krause, later acquired by Google, and now maintained under the Mobile Native Foundation.
 It eliminates manual tedious tasks like code signing, building, testing, screenshot generation, and app store submissions by providing a Ruby-based DSL that defines reproducible workflows called lanes.
 Built around 170+ actions, Fastlane integrates seamlessly with CI/CD systems, handles both Apple's complex provisioning system and Android's signing mechanisms, and allows teams to codify their entire release pipeline in version-controlled configuration files—making deployments consistent, auditable, and accessible to any team member regardless of platform expertise.
+As of fastlane 2.201.0+, xcbeautify replaces xcpretty as the recommended build formatter, and the App Store Connect API key is the preferred authentication method over Apple ID passwords.

 What This Cheat Sheet Covers